What Can Someone Do With Your ID?

 This information is unique to you, describing and identifying who you are.
 That’s why criminals consider it so valuable.

-Law enforcement says there are six common things that can happen if a criminal steals your ID.
+Law enforcement says there are six common things that can happen if a criminal steals your ID, starting with synthetic identity theft and selling your ID number and photo on the Dark Web.

 If scammers don't want to use your ID, they can always sell it to make fast money.